CONTROVERSY! FIRE AND BRIMSTONE! TAR & FEATHER HIM!

 If you've never heard the story, let us gather our sustenance and drinks, quell the mirth, and sit by the fire...and I shall regale you with a tale of old.
 There used to be an organization called Voice Bank.
 They started in 1998 and were pretty much the leader in terms of online connection points for voiceover artists and voice casting agents, both for startup talent as well as famous actors.
 They had lots of contributors and community members spanning video production companies, ad agencies, etc..
 In August of 2017 VDC bought the rights to VoiceBank, and that’s where things went south for many folks.
 Tom Dheere also has an excellent article on this, as does J. Michael Collins.
 It truly frightened Miss Muffett away...and a lot of her cohorts

 VoiceBank was an online connection point, a community really, facilitating voice talent to connect with agents, to receive reviews on their work, critiques of their demos, connecting them to agents, demo producers, etc..
 It really was a great community.
 But in the ensuing year, as VDC started presenting audition opportunities to talent, something smelled funny.
 They were called on the carpet, and in fact, exposed, for skimming profits, as well as for exorbitant "managed job fees".
 What I mean by that is that they would post a national TV commercial that would rightfully charge a video production company, say, $5000 for the voiceover, and then post the job on VDC for $200.
 Their hope was undoubtedly that a newbie would see that and go, “Wow, $200?!?!
 That’s awesome!”
 What the newbie didn’t know, to their peril, and to the collective frustration of the entire established voiceover community, was that that TV commercial should be paying them $5000.
 Information truly is power.
-Todd Schick wrote an excellent blog on them, exposing the whole fraud.
-Additionally, according to their own site, as pointed out by fellow voiceover artist Doug Turkel, "The Project Management Fee starts at $300, and increases with project complexity."
+Todd Schick wrote an excellent blog on them, exposing the whole alleged fraud.
+Additionally, according to their own site, "The Project Management Fee starts at $300, and increases with project complexity."

 It’s 4 years later, and VDC is still arguably the top player in the online voiceover marketplace.
 But in the words of our favorite green Jedi puppet, “No…there is another.”
 Other P2P’s have sprung up to unseat them, others have been around and would like nothing more than to see them die a fiery death.
-Their CEO, David Ciccarelli, remains elusive and won’t comment or show any support for the voiceover community.
+Their CEO, David Ciccarelli, has remained somewhat elusive and won’t comment or show broad support for the voiceover community.
 In fact, they’ve recently partnered with an agency named VocalID, and some speculation exists that this partnership is in an effort to harvest all the voice samples submitted through their portal, to generate synthetic voices: a truly creepy and nefarious notion, and not outside of the realm of possibilities.

 What if, in the voiceover community, we took a step back, took a deep breath, and fully realized that VDC, like anything on the internet, and - yea verily -like the Internet itself, was a tool to be used wisely?
 It’s not going away.
 So what if instead of attacking those who are a part of it – we affirmed and built up, and encouraged?
 There is still a fair amount of vitriol directed at those still active on VDC, and such vitriol often recirculates, like sludge, amongst the various Facebook voiceover groups.
 Oil must keep rising to the top, I guess.
 Some comments are even cutthroat.
 On top of that, some agents won’t even consider you if you’re active on VDC.
 I don't share the same vitriol.
 The only vitriol I feel is towards sites like Fiverr, JustSaySpots, The Voice Realm, Cheapvoiceovers, etc..